Deployment and Maintenance / Upload Self-Observation Data

 1 | |

-In addition, it is generally recommended to fill in the site name to mark the current use of DataFlux Func, such as: "Test Func"
+Additionally, it is generally recommended to fill in a site name to mark the current purpose of the DataFlux Func, such as: "Test Func".

-After enabling 'Self-Monitor Data Upload', you can also disable 'Local Func Task Record' to reduce the local DataFlux Func storage pressure
+After enabling 'Self-Observation Data Upload', you can simultaneously disable 'Local Func Task Record' to reduce the storage pressure on the local DataFlux Func.

 3. View System Metrics and Task Record Logs in the Data Platform

-After correctly configuring "Self-Monitor Data Upload", you can view the uploaded system Metrics and Task Logs in the data platform.
+After correctly configuring "Self-Observation Data Upload", you can view the uploaded system metrics and task logs in the data platform.

 4. Uploaded Data Description

-DataFlux Func will upload various types of data for troubleshooting.
+DataFlux Func uploads various types of data for troubleshooting.

-Self-Monitor Data may be adjusted at any time according to the actual situation with version updates.
-This document only provides the latest Self-Monitor Data description.
+Self-observation data will be adjusted at any time according to actual situations and with version updates.
+This document only provides the description of the self-observation data for the latest version.

 Add service filter to improve query efficiency

-In the latest version, all Logging Self-Monitor Data will additionally have a service Tag, whose value is the same as the source in Logging, to adapt to the service partition storage of ScopeDB.
+In the latest version, all Logging self-observation data will have an additional service Tag, with the same value as the source in Logging, to adapt to ScopeDB's service partitioning storage.

-Therefore, when querying Func's Logging Self-Monitor Data, adding service:xxxxx to the filter condition source:xxxxx can significantly improve query efficiency.
+Therefore, when querying Func's Logging self-observation data, adding service:xxxxx to the filter condition source:xxxxx can significantly improve query efficiency.

 Delay Queue (Metric)

-Task queue that has not yet reached the trigger time
+Task queue that has not yet reached its trigger time

 Measurement: DFF_delay_queue